 Who is your favorite artist or musician?

-I fronted rock bands once upon a time (check out The Mayhematic and Sydewynder).
+I fronted rock bands once upon a time (which you can still check out here).
 I wrote the music and served as lead guitar and vocals when performing.
 My greatest influence was Tom Morello of Rage Against the Machine.
 He is my guitar hero to this day.
 I even got to see him perform in a very frightening manner.